Randkill/Randkill.github.io/about.md

 # Hobbies
 I love swimming as my number 1 favorite sport.
 I am also fully proficient in 4 main styles.
 Besides sports, I am passionate about self-development, working on my mentals, and reading motivational books.
-And it’s good to say I really like classic rock songs especially Pink Floyd and Nickelback’s rock.
+And it’s good to say I like classic rock songs especially Pink Floyd and Nickelback’s rock.

 ---